Visit our Re-post guidelines

 Why We Need Flowers

-A 2005 human study performed at Rutgers University in NJ, titled "An Environmental Approach to Positive Emotions: Flower", revealed that all study subjects responded positively in behavior and emotion to receiving flowers.
+A 2005 human study performed at Rutgers University in NJ (where I went to college), titled "An Environmental Approach to Positive Emotions: Flower", revealed that all study subjects responded positively in behavior and emotion to receiving flowers.
 As summarized by HortiDaily, the 10-week study revealed:

 - Flowers have an immediate impact on happiness.
 All study participants expressed "true" or "excited" smiles upon receiving flowers, demonstrating extraordinary delight and gratitude.
 This reaction was universal, occurring in all age groups.